What Are The Primary Goals of Cognitive Rehabilitation?

 How do you structure goals for cognitive rehabilitation?

-The essential goal of cognitive rehabilitation is to maximize the patient’s safety, functioning, independence, and quality of life.
 This is completed by addressing and ultimately improving the areas of cognitive deficit the patient may be encountering.
-Patients can improve their cognitive function to achieve goals.
-Goals are typically created in the following steps:
+Cognitive therapy goals are often created and developed by following these steps.

 1. Awareness